kimsjjkjn/PBPK_Propranolol/README.md

 Physiologically-based pharmacokinetic (PBPK) modeling of propranolol in rats and humans (IV & PO) using Berkeley Madonna with validation against in vivo data.

 # What this repository is
 This is a proof-of-understanding portfolio for PBPK modeling of propranolol.
-It focuses on first-principles derivation (to strengthen knowledge and mechanism behind the PBPK modeling), assumption clarity, and reproducible validation of metrics (AAFE/FE/Within-2×) from simulation outputs.
+It focuses on first-principles derivation (to strengthen knowledge of mechanism behind the PBPK modeling), assumption clarity, and reproducible validation of metrics (AAFE, FE, Within 2×/3x) from simulation outputs.
 Simulations were run in Berkeley Madonna, but all validation and metrics (AAFE, FE, Within 2×/3×) are reproduced transparently in Excel utilising Excel formulas (please refer to **[PBPK_Propranolol_Data_Processing.xlsx](PBPK_Propranolol_Data_Processing.xlsx)** in this repository).

 # License
 Code under MIT (**[MIT_License](/License/MIT_License)**), docs/figures under CC BY 4.0 (**[License-DOCS](/License/License-Docs)**).